jedisct1/libsodium-doc/hashing/generic_hashing.md

 makes it practically impossible for two messages to produce the same fingerprint.

-But for specific use cases, the size can be any value between `crypto_generichash_BYTES_MIN` (included) and `crypto_generichash_BYTES_MAX` (included).
+However, for specific use cases, the size can be any value between `crypto_generichash_BYTES_MIN` (included) and `crypto_generichash_BYTES_MAX` (included).

 `key` can be `NULL` and `keylen` can be `0`.
-In this case, a message will always have the same fingerprint, similar to the `MD5` or `SHA-1` functions for which `crypto_generichash()` is a faster and more secure alternative.
+In this case, a message will always have the same fingerprint, like the `MD5` or `SHA-1` functions for which `crypto_generichash()` is a faster and more secure alternative.

 But a key can also be specified.
 A message will always have the same fingerprint